reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 }

 ```
-Here we have decorated the method `getUsers` with `Transactional(readOnly = true)`.
+Here we have decorated the method `getUsers()` with `Transactional(readOnly = true)`.
 At runtime, all the invocations of this method will be sent to the read-replica.

-## Configuring Fail-over for High Availability
+## Configuring Fail-Over for High Availability
 A high availability environment in AWS RDS is provided by creating the DB instance in multiple Availability Zones.
 This type of deployment also called Multi-AZ deployment provides failover support for the DB instances if one availability zone is not available due to an outage of the primary instance.

 This replication is synchronous as compared to the read-replica described in the previous section.